Average Length of Stay at Laguna Honda Hospital

 The SFHN is a comprehensive system of care, overseen by the Department of Public Health (DPH), which includes primary and specialty care, dentistry, emergency and trauma treatment, skilled nursing and rehabilitation, and behavioral health.
 SFHN is made up of the Priscilla Chan and Mark Zuckerberg San Francisco General Hospital and Trauma Center, LHH and Rehabilitation Center, as well as numerous DPH-run primary care clinics throughout the city.

-AVERAGE LENGTH OF STAY OF SNF REHAB PATIENTS HAS INCREASED IN RECENT MONTHS
+AVERAGE LENGTH OF STAY OF SNF REHAB PATIENTS

 How Laguna Honda Hospital is Performing

 The fiscal year (FY) 2016-17 year-to-date average length of stay for skilled nursing facility (SNF) rehab patients at Laguna Honda Hospital is 68.6 days as of April 2017, decreasing in recent month after above-average results in late 2016.
 Laguna Honda’s ability to meet their target fluctuates month-to-month, as patients with more severe diagnosis or debilitating injuries will have a length of stay significantly longer than the target.
 The previous decrease in length of stay in 2016 was related to performance improvement work around appropriately tracking and discharging identified short-stay residents.

 This is monthly measure of total number of patient days divided by the total number of patients who were admitted to the Skilled Nursing Facility rehabilitation service.
 SNF length of stay is a metric used for tracking purposes.
 There are no operational decisions made based on length of stay alone.
 Examples of additional information that would need to be reviewed before making an operational decision is lower level of care data and notes.
 This metric excludes acute rehabilitation services.